-A pair of protein systems can be compared to identify similarities and differences in their geometries.
+When COMPARE is present, a pair of protein systems is compared to identify similarities and differences in their geometries.
 These systems can be PDB or ENT files, MOPAC data sets, i.e., files that end in ".mop" or ".dat", or MOPAC archive files, i.e., files that end in ".arc".
 The comparison is done using a MOPAC data-set that contains information on the locations of the systems to be used.
 A useful practice is to have the systems in one or two folders and the data-set for the comparison in another folder at the same level, e.g., if the systems are in "Users/name/Crambin/Original PDB files" and "Users/name/Crambin/MOPAC files" then the compare files should be in "/Users/name/Crambin/Compare"

-The recommended way to do this is to use a data set, e.g. compare.mop, that contains three lines of the type:
+The recommended way to use COMPARE is to use a data set, e.g. "compare the geometries of system-A and system-B.mop", that contains three lines of the type:

 The text "System A" and "System B" should be replaced with the file-names for the systems of interest.
 For example, to compare a protein system "1A1A PDB structure.mop" and "1A1A optimized.arc" the first line would consist of:

-OUTPUT: Not essential, but reduced the size of the output, and allows the output of interest to be found more rapidly
+OUTPUT: Not essential, but reduced the size of the output, and allows the output of interest to be located more rapidly.